syncfusion-content/xamarin-docs/Xamarin/Cards/SfCardLayout.md

 ## ShowSwipedCard

-ShowSwipedCard can be enabled to show swiped cards at the edge of card layout.
+ShowSwipedCard can be enabled to show the swiped cards at the edge of card layout.

 {% tabs %}